Volscente/cheat_sheets/cloud/google_cloud_platform/vertex_ai.md

 The Pipelines can be built either with TFX or Kubeflow SDK.

+Usually the output model of a Vertex AI Pipeline is store in a Cloud Storage Bucket.

 ## Requirements
 Activate the Cloud Shell and run the following commands:
 ```bash